 In determining the appropriate number of awards, the Committee considers the prevailing compensation practices of competitive companies and competitive market data for the position and salary level of each executive officer.
 Awards are reviewed annually in conjunction with the annual review of cash compensation and additional awards may be made periodically as deemed appropriate by the Committee.
 The Committee uses a modified Black-Scholes option pricing model to determine the value of an award.
-No awards of stock-based compensation were made by the Company to the named executive officers in fiscal 2000.
+No awards of stock-based compensation were made by the Company to the named executive officers in fiscal 2000 compliance is achieved.
+For all other officers, the multiple was one times the officer's base salary.
+The Committee deemed it appropriate to permit officers to achieve these ownership levels over a three-year period.
+The policy has been amended to apply only to the chief executive officer.